 - Social media

-Companies are wising up to the fact that digital marketing should produce measurable business results, and so you may be setting goals for your online marketing for the first time.
+Companies are wising up to the fact that digital marketing should produce measurable business results, and so you may be setting business metric-related goals for your online marketing plan for the first time.
 Good for you!

 Closed Loop Reporting

 Google Analytics is woefully inadequate if you're looking to prove digital marketing ROI to the C-suite.
-You need to connect your website to a CRM so you can see which web leads buy from your company, start to recognize patterns, and find out the value of the sale.
-Only then can you truly find out which activities are creating value for the organization.
+You need to connect your website to a CRM so you can see which web leads buy your product or service, start to recognize patterns, and find out the value of the sale.
+Only then can you truly find out which activities are creating value for the organization through customer acquisition.

 As a modern marketer, it's imperative that you get on the same page with your sales team.